 Achieve 1 Star rating AND require purchase of a set percentage of city government purchases to be from the list.

-Develop list in conjunction with adjacent communities (cities or counties) to recognize regional economic base and increase diversity of goods and products on the list.
+Develop a list in conjunction with adjacent communities (cities or counties) to recognize regional economic base and increase diversity of goods and products on the list.

 Who's doing it